pratibhasingh47/basic-viva-question/DSA/SET2.md

 ***Using only one queue and make the queue act as a Stack in modified way***

-Follow the below steps to implement the idea:
+Follow the below steps to implement the idea:-

 * The idea behind this approach is to make one queue and push the first element in it.
 * After the first element, we push the next element and then push the first element again and finally pop the first element.